IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/01_igPieChart_Adding.md

 - [Data Binding (igPieChart)](igPieChart-DataBinding.html): This topic explains how to bind various data sources to the `igPieChart`™ control.

-- [jQuery and ASP.NET MVC Helper API Reference Links (igPieChart)](igPieChart-API-Links.html): This topic provides links to the API documentation for jQuery and ASP.NET MVC helper class for `igDataChart`™ control.
+- [jQuery and Ignite UI for MVC API Reference Links (igPieChart)](igPieChart-API-Links.html): This topic provides links to the API documentation for jQuery and Ignite UI for MVC class for `igDataChart`™ control.

 - [Styling igPieChart with Themes](igPieChart-Styling-Themes.html): Demonstrates using styles and applying themes with `igPieChart`™.